fenago/data-science/lab_guides/Lab_13.md

-Overview

-By the end of this lab, you will be able to identify use cases where datasets are likely to be imbalanced; formulate strategies for dealing with imbalanced datasets; build classification models, such as logistic regression models, after balancing datasets; and analyze classification metrics to validate whether adopted strategies are yielding the desired results.

 In this lab, you will be dealing with imbalanced datasets, which are very prevalent in real-life scenarios.
 You will be using techniques such as `SMOTE`, `MSMOTE`, and random undersampling to